Muirfield/bad-plugins/ZipPluginLoader/README.md

 Let's you load plugins from zip files.
 This is for people that are too lazy to learn how to make proper plugins.

+**This is unlike _DevTools_, as it is focus on only loading Zip files instead of folders like _DevTools_.**  You still need _DevTools_ if you actually want to do Plugin Development and to create _phar_ file plugins.

 Essentially you put your plugin code in a zip file, and this plugin will look for a **plugin.yml** file in there and load the plugin.